onkelbeh/HomeAssistantRepository/README.md

 Same as it was from Python 3.6 to 3.7.

+### The fastest way:

+* Throw away app-misc/homeassistant
+* run `emerge --depclean -a`, this will remove all dependent packages
+* update your naked core system as described below
+* reinstall app-misc/homeassistant with only the new Python Version

+This avoids a lot of recompiling all Home Assistant deps, and a lot of dependency trouble.
+Very recommended.
+I did not, but I just wanted to see if it works ;-)

+### The upgrade steps:

 Make sure your system is up to date:
 ```sh
 $ emerge -tauvDUN @world